Course Offerings and Availability

 - Payment of Health Insurance or complete waiver of health insurance (if registering for nine or more credits).

-Bunker Hill Community College’s waitlist was instituted to give students a fair and equitable opportunity to add courses that are currently closed but might become available in the future.
+Bunker Hill Community College’s waitlist system gives students a fair and equitable opportunity to add courses that are currently closed but might become available in the future.
 You may add yourself to the waitlist for one section of a closed or waitlisted course; you may also register for an open seat in another section of that same course.
 Our system reviews openings at the end of each day and sends out an automated email to your BHCC email account, allowing students a 24 hour window to register for the course (and pay).
 At the end of the next day if you have not registered for the opening, an email will go out to the next person on the waitlist.
 Waitlists end at the close of business on the last official day of registration; no waitlists exist during our schedule adjustment (add/drop) period with the exception of late start and mini session courses.

 Schedule Adjustment (add/drop)